28 Jun 2018

 Our Investment Research Marketplace allows you to purchase research collections and access them over Eikon.

-There’s no need for a broking relationship with the provider — and Thomson Reuters also manages the fulfilment and billing.
+There’s no need for a broking relationship with the provider — and we also manage the fulfilment and billing.

 Prepare for change